somagraph/somagraph-docs/WHITEPAPER.md

 Biological age is the single most predictive metric of future health outcomes, yet it remains inaccessible to the vast majority of the global population.
 Premium longevity services gate the science behind subscription paywalls exceeding $500 per year.
 Mainstream medicine treats lab values as binary signals and ignores the optimization frontier where most people live.
 Somagraph closes that gap.

 The Somagraph protocol accepts unstructured medical documents, extracts biomarker data through multimodal AI, computes biological age using the Levine PhenoAge formula and the Klemera-Doubal method, and returns a prioritized action plan in plain language.
-Each analysis costs roughly $5 or 1,000 $SOMA tokens.
+Each analysis costs roughly $5 or 1,000 $SOMAGRAPH tokens.
 Every token payment is permanently burned.
 Every USDC payment triggers a 50% buyback-and-burn cycle.
 The result is a protocol where usage creates structural deflation.

 This paper describes the scientific foundations, protocol architecture, token mechanics, threat model, and roadmap of the Somagraph system.